Net::Whois - Scraper checks domain data via RDAP and WHOIS

 }]

-To make the "Initial text" and "End text" options available in the Task Editor, you need to activate "More options".
+To make the "Prepend text" and "Append text" options available in the Task Editor, you need to activate "More options".

 Results processing

-Obtaining the domain registrar
+Getting the domain registrar

 When responding via WHOIS, the $p1.data field contains text; with RDAP, it contains JSON.
 To get the registrar in both cases, add two Results Builders.

-Add a Results Builder again and select the source from the drop-down list: $p1.data.
-Select type: RegEx Match.
-In the Regex field, enter: "entities"[\s\S]+?"vcardArray"[\s\S]+?"fn"[\s\S]+?"text"[\s\S]+?"([^"]+?)" and save to the variable registrarrdap.
+Add again a Result Builders and in the dropdown list choose the source: $p1.data.
+Select the type: RegEx Match.
+In the Regular expression field enter: "entities"[\s\S]+?"vcardArray"[\s\S]+?"fn"[\s\S]+?"text"[\s\S]+?"([^"]+?)" and save to variable registrarrdap.

-Add to the Result format: [% IF registrarrdap == 'none' %]$query - $registrarwhois[% ELSE %]$query - $registrarrdap[% END %] — if RDAP did not find the name (registrarrdap equals none), the value from WHOIS is output, otherwise from RDAP.
+Add to Result format: [% IF registrarrdap == 'none' %]$query - $registrarwhois[% ELSE %]$query - $registrarrdap[% END %] — if RDAP didn't find the name (registrarrdap equals none), the value from WHOIS is displayed; otherwise, from RDAP.

 Download example